New resource consents and consultation

 - Invite input into the various options and selection of the preferred option

-- October/November 2016: Seek feedback from community on short list of options
+- Get feedback from community on short list of options

-- December 2016: Final assessment of short list of options and selection of the preferred option with input from community feedback
+- December 2016: Final assessment of short list of options and selecting the preferred option (with input from community feedback)

-- February 2017: Update to Council officers and councillors
+- February 2017: Update Council officers and councillors

 - Update to all stakeholders and any further engagement with stakeholders as required